Description

 Other Stuff

 - Buzzard's Nest Freeride Bike Park closed permanently in Spring 2023 as part of the Glentress Masterplan but 16km of new trails were built as part of the Masterplan project which opened in October 2023 and built by On Track.
+The former freeride park site has since been redeveloped by Forest Holidays, with 56 cabins opening there in November 2024.

 Share